 Digital Projection system & rear screen preferred.
 Computer HDMI interface capability. - Assorted, basic theatrical stage lighting.
 Adequate stereo audio system.
 Basic stage props.

-arx duo is a percussion duo focused on the creation and presenting of music to audiences in an engaging way.
+Arx duo is a percussion duo focused on the creation and presenting of music to audiences in an engaging way.
 Rarely is there a performance when we don’t involve the audience or invite them to try a little of what we do, or simply connect with them through conversation.

-Our music ranges from transcriptions of older music, envisioned in a new way for our instrument, to new music which can emulate nature, imitate breathing or a heartbeat, or focus on a sound in an extended meditative way.
+Their music ranges from transcriptions of older music, envisioned in a new way for our instrument, to new music which can emulate nature, imitate breathing or a heartbeat, or focus on a sound in an extended meditative way.